 No, HIV does not survive outside the body and fluids like sweat and saliva that are typically secreted during these activities have never been shown to transmit HIV.

 No, Insects can not transmit HIV.
 Research has shown that HIV does not replicate or survive well in insects.
 In addition, blood-eating insects digest their food and do not inject blood from the last person they bite into the next person.

-While complications from HIV infection remain a possibility, current treatments and medications are giving people with HIV a positive prognosis and near-normal life-span.
+While complications from HIV infection remain a possibility, current treatments and medications are giving people with HIV a positive prognosis and normal life-span.
 This makes patients living with HIV vulnerable to the same health conditions that affect all people as they age.
 This is why it is important to maintain good health throughout your life.